< Back to Blog

 How to Prevent Account Takeovers

-Leverage tools such as Microsoft Defender to detect suspicious activity across identities and endpoints.
+Use Identity and Endpoint Protection.
+Deploy EDR and ITDR tools to detect suspicious activity across identities and endpoints.

 What to Do If an Account Is Compromised